mreider/agilemarkdown/docs/index.md

 ## Creating a new backlog

-To create a new backlog use the `am create-backlog` command:
+To create a new backlog use the `am create-backlog` in a git initialized directory:

 ```
 mkdir test
 cd test
+git init
 am create-backlog paint the house
 ```

-This creates a new directory named `paint-the-house` and performs a git init in the top directory `test.` You can create as many backlogs in the test directory as you want, and each will be located in its own subdirectory.
+This creates a new directory named `paint-the-house` in the top directory `test.` You can create as many backlogs in the test directory as you want, and each will be located in its own subdirectory.

 ## Creating stories